 Wasted time in the workplace can reduce a business’ profits –drastically.

-As a business owner, you know that time is money, and if you aren’t taking every step possible to ensure that you and your employees are managing time effectively, then your business will suffer.
+As a business owner, you know that time is money, and if you aren’t taking every step possible to ensure that employee time is managed effectively, then your business will suffer.

 Increased Employee Productivity

 “Work expands so as to fill the time available for its completion,” explains John Murray.
 This means that if your team has eight hours to get their work done, even if it could be completed in two hours, it can easily end up taking all day.
-A time management system will encourage workers to complete their work within a reasonable timeframe, preventing it from dragging on longer than it has to.
+Not to mention that hourly rates naturally encourage employees to stretch out assignments.
+A time management system will encourage team members to complete their work within a reasonable timeframe, preventing it from dragging on longer than it has to.

 Allows You to Prioritize for Maximum Results